 The Puri Lumbung Cottages in Munduk, in North Bali were like a slice of paradise in a rice paddy!

-When we went to book these cottages they were fully booked for the dates we wanted.
+Initially these cottages were fully booked for the dates we wanted.
 So we shifted around our entire itinerary in order to get two nights at this place!

 Why?
-We found it very difficult to find a nice accommodation in the Munduk area … and, additionally, we were absolutely enchanted about the idea of staying in an old fashioned Lumbung amongst the rice paddies.
+We found it very difficult to find a nice accommodation in the Munduk area and, additionally, we were absolutely enchanted about the idea of staying in an old fashioned Lumbung among the rice paddies.

-To start with… what is a Lumbung?
-It is a distinct style of building for the storage and drying of harvested rice – in this case converted into a hotel.
+To start with, what is a Lumbung?
+It is a distinct style of building for the storage and drying of harvested rice and, in this case, converted into a hotel.

-Did this place for fulfill the enchantment that promised from the website and other reviews?
+Did this place fulfill the enchantment that’s promised from the website and other reviews?

 Yes it did!
-It’s actually almost like out of a dream.
-It is an eco-resort set in a sensational locational overlooking a lush green valley with mountains all around and views right to the Java Sea.
+The hotel is actually almost like out of a dream.
+It is an Eco-resort set in a sensational location overlooking a lush green valley with mountains all around and views right to the Java Sea.

-We were super excited to be allocated Hut Number 8 which according to the Lonely Planet guide is one of the best huts to get!
+We were super excited to be allocated Hut Number 8 which, according to the Lonely Planet guide, is one of the best huts to get!
 It was literally perched overlooking the rice paddies with views to the Sea.
-While all the huts are small and a little bit rustic, their location and ambience is also absolutely stunning.
-We opted for the small double room which was a little bit cramped with an extra bed in it (and our 2.5year old in the double bed) but we also saved quite a bit of money, which made it worthwhile!
+While all the huts are small and a little bit rustic, their location and ambience is absolutely stunning.
+We opted for the small double room which was a little bit cramped with an extra bed in it (and our 2.5 -year-old in the double bed) but we also saved quite a bit of money, which made it worthwhile!

-Additionally, there are family options which I believe include two separate rooms and a dining room.
+Additionally, there are other family options which I believe include two separate rooms and a dining room.

 Suitability for Kids- Puri Lumbung Cottages Munduk

-From our experience the minimum age would be 2.5 to three year olds – which can be relied on to not get into too much mischief!
-Certainly there are lots of steep steps, ponds and rice paddies around the hotel so it’s not suitable for a child that was recently walking or learning to walk!
+From our experience the minimum age would be 2.5 to three year old, which can be relied on to not get into too much mischief!
+Certainly there are lots of steep steps, ponds, and rice paddies around the hotel so it’s not suitable for a child that was recently walking or learning to walk!

-Munduk itself is sprawled over a ridge, and while this hotel is ‘central’ to Munduk, to walk “into town” we had to walk along the busy North Coast to Denpasar road – which was frightening with small children.
+Munduk itself is sprawled over a ridge, and while this hotel is ‘central’ to Munduk, to walk “into town” we had to walk along the busy North Coast to Denpasar road.
+This was frightening with small children.
 The return walk was also very steep.
-We only did it once, preferring to eat at the more expensive hotel restaurant than negotiate the busy road in the evening light.
-(And tired kids.)
+We only did it once, preferring to eat at the more expensive hotel restaurant than negotiate the busy road in the evening light and with tired kids.

 Hotel Activities- Puri Lumbung Cottages Munduk

 The Hotel offered a range of activities that were advertised on a white board each day and seemed popular.
-Their restaurant offered an excellent range of tasty food, at average prices (would have been much cheaper to walk into town, had it not been for the dangerous road).
+Their restaurant offered an excellent range of tasty food, at average prices.
+However, it would have been much cheaper to walk into town had it not been for the dangerous road.
 Many nights there was a show of Balinese dancing and gamelan performed by locals.

-A pool is a “Must” criteria for us when staying in a tropical hotel, and the only thing lacking at the Puri Lumbung Cottages was a pool.
-We did, however, cross the road and pay a small amount for use at the Puri Alam
+A pool is a “Must” criteria for us when staying in a tropical hotel!
+The only thing lacking at the Puri Lumbung Cottages was a pool.
+In order to enjoy a pool we did cross the road and pay a small amount for use at the Puri Alam.

 Price Range- Puri Lumbung Cottages Munduk